MainulDip/iOS-study/apps-mixed-uikit-swiftui/uinavigationcontroller-uikit/programmatic-uinavigation-and-tabBar/README.md

 ### UINavigationController Programmatic:
-- set window.rootViewContrller = UINavigationController(rootViewController: VC()) inside SceneDelegate
+- set window.rootViewController = UINavigationController(rootViewController: VC()) inside SceneDelegate
 - make a button on the VC's view (auto layout)
 - Make another VC
 - and on button press, `push that controller`